 Top Tip for Taking the Train from the Airport to the City

 The ten-journey metro card (see below) can be shared between several people and can be used from the airport.
 One ten-journey card is cheaper than two single tickets from the airport.
 And you'll still have eight journeys left to explore Barcelona.

 First Day in Barcelona - Take A Bus Tour First!

-Though the Barcelona Metro should be your primary transport choice in the city, for your first day I recommend a hop-on-hop-off sightseeing tour bus to help you get your bearings: Barcelona Sightseeing Tour Bus (book direct)
+Though the Barcelona Metro should be your primary transport choice in the city, for your first day a hop-on-hop-off sightseeing tour bus will help you get your bearings.

 Use the T-10 Ticket Instead of the Tourist Ticket